Overview

 Alternative 1: Use a List<ExpenseType> to store the menu.
 While there may be negligible differences for a small menu, searching for an

-object still takes linear time and there may be significant performance drops for a large menu.
+ExpenseTypeobject still takes linear time and there may be significant performance drops for a large menu.

-object contains information about one individual expenditure by a guest.
+An Expense object contains information about one individual expenditure by a guest.
 An

-of the item bought, and the date and time
+Expense object encapsulates the cost, ExpenseType of the item bought, and the date and time

 of expenditure.

-.
+The Expenses object is essentially a List<Expense>.
 Every room contains an Expenses

 object, to represent the collection of all the expenses of the guests in the room.